What is Addiction Psychiatry?

-The American Academy of Addiction Psychiatry (AAAP) is the only professional organization in the US focused on the subspecialty of Addiction Psychiatry and is an educational and knowledge resource for members and the general public.
-AAAP’s annual meeting is a great way to obtain knowledge and training, as well as network with Addiction Psychiatrists from across the US.
-AAAP provides members with training activities for Maintenance of Certification (MOC) credit towards addiction psychiatry board recertification.
+AAAP is the only professional organization in the U.S. focused on the subspecialty of Addiction Psychiatry and is an educational and knowledge resource for members and the general public.
+AAAP’s annual meeting is a great way to obtain knowledge and training, as well as network with Addiction Psychiatrists from across the U.S. AAAP provides members with training activities for Maintenance of Certification (MOC) credit towards Addiction Psychiatry board recertification.
 AAAP offers educational products for clinicians and trainees at all stages of training.

 What would an addiction fellowship add in terms of job opportunities?

 The addiction field in general and in particular Addiction Psychiatry are in need of expert physicians, several faculty and staff-physician positions for addiction psychiatry remain open for several months or more every year and some go unfilled for more due to the high demand and mow number of specialized physicians relative to other sub-specialties.

 Are their resources for Addiction Psychiatrists to refer once they are in their own practices?